RHsyseng/amq7/README.md

 # AMQ 7 Reference Architecture Test Suite

-AMQ7 RefArch project using JMS to showcase various broker uses, clustering, high-availability & interconnect routing features.
+AMQ7 RefArch test suite using JMS to showcase various broker uses, clustering, high-availability & interconnect routing features.
+The included tests are, in essence, runner scripts that are best consume individually to understand the aspect showcased within each.

 ## Prerequisites